georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 ```

 Next let's rotate the object 30 degrees clockwise.
 The element code becomes like this.
-It will has a new `transform` attribute with `rotate(30)` as its value.
+It will have a new `transform` attribute with `rotate(30)` as its value.
 The x and y
 coordinate values change from (20, 20) to (33.3012, -10.3589).
 The reason is that
 the rotation is not around the origin (0, 0), instead it is around the center of the
 rectangle which is (50, 40).
-How does the Inkscape calculate the new coordinates
+How does Inkscape calculate the new coordinates
-of the top left corner of rectangle?
+of the top left corner of the rectangle?
 It is a little complicated, and this
 [numpy python script](/files/coordinate_calc.py.txt) shows the calculation.

 ```xml